UL Lafayette Special Collections

 Special Collections will digitize physical materials from donors for free if the digitized copies are to be donated to the Archives.
 Donors may receive up to two free requests for copies, not to exceed 4GB of data per request, of their digitized materials via DVD, flash drive, or Dropbox.
 Requests exceeding two copies will be applied to the regular fee structure.

-When planning to publish materials obtained from Special Collections, a Permission to Publish and Permission for Commercial Use form must be completed and signed by the patron and the Repository Head.
+When planning to publish materials obtained from Special Collections, a Permission to Publish (PDF) and Permission for Commercial Use (PDF) form must be completed and signed by the user and the Repository Head.

-For more information on the library's policies on digitization, see the Digitization and Photoduplication Policy.
+For more information on Dupré Library's policies on digitization, view Digitization and Photoduplication Policies & Procedures.

 Special Collections staff, as well as student aids, create digital exhibits to showcase the archival materials housed in the University Archives and Acadiana Manuscripts Collection.
 These exhibits range from the presenting the Lafayette Jewish Community to the trophies of the University.